-As is the Council's usual practice, all attempts will be made to reach negotiated purchases with all third parties and work will commence on these negotiations in March.
+As is the Council's usual practice, all attempts will be made to reach negotiated purchases with all third parties and work commenced on these negotiations in March 2017.
 Past experience is that these properties can be bought by agreement if a fair offer is made.
 The Council has back-up policies to help people should they find it difficult to find alternative homes.
-Shared equity properties from the developer can be provided for owner-occupiers by Swan and re-housing advice and support for private tenants is available if required.
+Shared equity properties from the developer can be provided for owner-occupiers by Swan and re-housing for private tenants is available if required.
 Council tenants are fully provided for through the Council's "decant" policy.
-In practice, this means that secure tenants are offered properties suitable for their needs, where possible, in areas of their choice, within the Borough.
+In practice, this means that secure tenants are offered properties suitable for their needs, where possible, in areas of their choice, within the borough.
 Statutory Home-loss and Disturbance payments are made to these tenants.
 Monetary compensation is also available to freeholders and long leaseholders as per statutory requirements.
-The CPO process ensures all eligible claimants receive commensurate compensation for their loss
+The CPO process ensures all eligible claimants receive commensurate compensation for their loss enhanced by shared equity offers within the Borough where required due to individual circumstances of freeholders and long leaseholders.
+The newly revised offer to owner occupiers is attached as Enclosure No 4.
+It is recognised that the offers may not meet everyone's need and some may require a more tailored approach.
+An example of this could be where a household has little or no equity and public housing is the best option.

 Each resident will have the opportunity to discuss their particular circumstances and these will be taken into consideration whilst rehousing options are being considered.
-In the case of, private owners and non-resident private owners and their tenants, an Independent Resident Advisor will be appointed by the developer to ensure they are aware of their legal entitlements.
+In the case of private owners and non-resident private owners and their tenants, an Independent Resident Advisor has been appointed by the developer to ensure they are aware of their legal entitlements.